Asset Turnover Ratio Calculator

 Asset Turnover Ratio reveals the ability of a company to generate sales and revenue from its present assets.

-When analyzing a company, there are plenty of metrics that you need to consider.
-While popular metrics such as net income, gross sales, assets, and liabilities are very useful, but most of the time these will only give you a broad overview.
-And, there are certain cases that nuggets of gems or catastrophic problems can hide under these metrics undetected.
-Its the reason why you should be acquainted with other metrics that give you a better picture of a company.
+When analyzing a company, you need to consider plenty of metrics.
+Famous metrics such as net income, gross sales, assets, and liabilities are beneficial, but these will usually only give you a broad overview.
+Sometimes, nuggets of gems or catastrophic problems can hide under these metrics undetected.
+That’s why you should be acquainted with other metrics that give you a better picture of a company.

-For example, a certain company is reporting good sales.
-However, you are a bit bothered by what is inside the asset tab.
-Specifically, you want to know how fat or efficient the company when it comes to making use of its assets.
-For such a scenario, the metric you are looking for is Asset Turnover Ratio.
+For example, a particular company is reporting good sales.
+However, you are bothered by what is inside the asset tab.
+Specifically, you want to know how fat or efficient the company is when using its assets.
+For such a scenario, you seek the Asset Turnover Ratio.

-Because of how the asset turnover ratio is calculated, it reveals the ability of a company to generate sales from its present assets.
-The core idea behind this specific ratio is dividing revenue with the total assets.
-From this calculation, you can gauge how efficient a company is making use of its assets to generate sales.
+The asset turnover ratio reveals a company’s ability to generate sales from its present assets.
+The core idea behind this specific ratio is dividing revenue by total assets.
+From this calculation, you can gauge how efficiently a company uses its assets to generate sales.

 Typically, the total asset turnover ratio is shown in percentage form.
-From it, you can derive how much sales is a company is generating from each dollar of assets.
-For example, if a company is having a ratio of 0.50, then that means the company is generating 50 cents of sales for each dollar of asset.
+From it, you can derive how much sales a company generates from each dollar of assets.
+For example, if a company has a ratio of 0.50, then that means the company is generating 50 cents of sales for each dollar of asset.

 Asset Turnover Ratio Formula

-The formula for calculating the asset turnover ratio is very simple.
+The formula for calculating the asset turnover ratio is straightforward.
 Asset Turnover Ratio equation is:

 Asset Turnover Ration = Net Sales / Average Total Assets

-In most cases, the net sales that are under the income statement are what used to calculate for this ratio.
-It is also crucial that any refunds must be taken into consideration to ensure that you get a more accurate picture of the company’s ability to generate sales from its assets.
+In most cases, the net sales under the income statement are used to calculate this ratio.
+Any refunds must also be considered to ensure a more accurate picture of the company’s ability to generate sales from its assets.

 Wrapping It All Up